Why Consider Brussels Sprouts For Your Health?

 Ancestors of the modern Brussels sprout were most likely cultivated in ancient Rome, but the sprouts we know and love today were likely grown as early as the 13th century in Belgium.

+A small, leafy vegetable, Brussels sprouts are packed with protein, vitamins, fiber, and many more nutrients.
 A staple of Belgium for many years, Brussels sprouts have found popularity due to their high nutritional value and versatility in the kitchen.

 brussels sprouts

-What are Their Nutritional Value and Health Benefits?
+What are their Nutritional Value and Health Benefits?

+No matter how they come, Brussels sprouts can offer you an excellent source of nutrients.
 Packed with good things from the earth and nature, these vegetables are perfectly crafted for maintaining health and wellness.

+They are a good source of protein and dietary fiber and contain absolutely no cholesterol.
 Like cabbages, they may cause an overactive bowel if eaten too much, so it is important to eat them in moderation.
+More than making you extra-regular, they can also cause gas and bloating if eaten too much.

 Brussels sprouts are a great source of vitamin A, which is an antioxidant required for maintaining healthy mucus membranes, skin, and promoting optimal eye health.
+Foods and vegetables rich with vitamin A have been known to offer protection against some cancers, such as oral cavity and lung cancer.

+Promising findings hint that this veggie helps fight cancer causing agents and cleanses the body of many toxins.
 Brussels sprouts are also one of the leading vegetable sources of vitamin K, which is best for bone health and preventing diseases and disorders of the bones such as osteoporosis.

 In addition to these nutrients, Brussels sprouts are an excellent source of the following minerals: copper, iron, manganese, calcium, potassium, and phosphorus.